 Households who have registered to participate in the program will be notified 24 hours before an upcoming GoodGrid Event and asked to cut their power use during a designated 4-hour timeframe.

 If the participant reduces their power usage during the Event to a level below what they have used on similar days previously, AusNet Services will pay them an incentive of $10 – no matter how big or small that reduction is.
-In addition, participants will be sent a survey before each event.
-For completed the pre-event survey, participants will be rewarded $5.
-That means in total, participants can earn $15 per GoodGrid Event, and up to $150 for participating in the entire program.
+That means in total, participants can earn $10 per GoodGrid Event, and up to $50 for participating in the entire program.